Ephigenia/franklin/README.md

 * `property` Property that should be recorded. `stats_number_of_plays`, `stats_number_of_likes` or `stats_number_of_comments`

+## Wikio Score

+Wikio is a german website that gives scores to websites based on visitors, comments and activity.
+It scrapes the content of the detail page and records the numeric score.
+You just need to get the right uri part of the url.

+* `uri`, for `http://www.wikio.de/sources/www.horrorblog.org-aeK1` it would be `www.horrorblog.org-aeK1`

 # UPDATES/FEEDBACK

 Franklin will be updated from time to time.
 Check the official [Franklin